-The pretty exterior of BARDOT Brasserie will entice you to come in, and the menu will give you so many wonderful sounding options that it might be difficult to choose a dish.
-This Parisian cafe's offerings include selections like the Burgundian Escargot wrapped in puff pastry shells with chartreuse-garlic butter and toasted hazelnuts, Maine Lobster bisque and a selection of steaks: filet, grass-fed flat iron, grass-fed NY Strip and double-cut rib eye.
-The cheese selections include goat, cow, raw cow and raw sheep cheeses, served with walnut mustard, seasonal jam and candied hazelnuts.
+The pretty exterior of Bardot Brasserie will entice you to come in, and the menu will give you so many wonderful sounding options that it might be difficult to choose a dish.
+This Parisian cafe's offerings include selections like the Escargots Bardot, wild Burgundy snails wrapped individually in puff pastry shells with chartreuse-garlic butter and toasted hazelnuts; Maine Lobster bisque and a selection of steaks: filet, grass-fed flat iron, 16-ounce NY Strip or a double-cut rib eye.
+The cheese selections include goat, cow and raw sheep cheeses, served with walnut mustard, seasonal jam and candied hazelnuts.
 An extensive wine, beer and cocktail menu ensures that guests will have an appropriate beverage for their memorable meal.

-Recommended for Restaurants on the Strip because: The charming decor at BARDOT Brasserie creates the perfect atmosphere for enjoying the wonderful French dishes.
+Recommended for Restaurants on the Strip because: The eye-catching, retro Parisian decor at Bardot Brasserie provides the perfect backdrop for their menu of French bistro dishes.

-Spago's relocation to the Bellagio gave this well-known restaurant a new look and a new menu, plus a fabulous new view of the hotel's famous dancing fountains.
-Chefs here make weekly trips to the Santa Monica Farmer's Market to get the ingredients for Puck's signature California dishes.
-Start off your meal with something like the spicy tuna tartare with sesame miso cones, wasabi, pickled ginger and bonito flakes or a smoked salmon pizza before moving on to saffron risotto with Santa Barbara Spot Prawns, spring onion, zucchini blossom and a shellfish emulsion.
-Look for dishes like the crispy skin black sea bass with sweet pea puree, confit shallots, snap peas and lemon froth or the seared Alaskan Halibut, rack of lamb or New York steak.
+Spago's relocation to the Bellagio gave this well-known restaurant a refreshed look and menu, plus a fabulous view of the hotel's famous dancing fountains.
+Chefs here make weekly trips to the Santa Monica Farmer's Market to get the ingredients for Wolfgang Puck's signature California dishes.
+Start off your meal with something like the spicy tuna tartare with avocado, sesame wonton crisps, pickled wasabi and scallion or a smoked salmon pizza before moving on to Santa Barbara Spot Prawns with herb risotto, zucchini, yellow squash and leek emulsion.
+Look for dishes like the crispy skin branzino with baby artichoke, cherry tomato vinaigrette and fava beans or the rack of lamb or New York steak.
 Spago serves lunch and dinner, along with offering pre-theater and bar menus.

-Recommended for Restaurants on the Strip because: The noteworthy Spago has a new menu full of creative and fresh Californian style dishes from its noted chef.
+Recommended for Restaurants on the Strip because: The menu at Wolfgang Puck's Spago is full of seasonal and fresh fare prepared in a light and zesty Californian style.

 Zuma at The Cosmopolitan of Las Vegas features modern Japanese cuisine and world-class cocktails, all served in a sophisticated yet comfortable environment.
 The inspiration here is the informal izakaya dining style, which is something like a Japanese pub or a tavern.
 The food is served in a shareable, tapas-style way.
 The idea is to serve Japanese cuisine that is authentic, but not traditional.
 Dishes are available from a sushi counter, main kitchen and a robata grill.
-Sushi and sashimi includes rolls and specialties, while Zuma's signature dishes include things like a rice hot pot with mushrooms and vegetables, oven roasted chicken and rib eye steak.
-The robata grill offers pork belly, king crab, lamb and Wagyu beef, among other choices.
+Sushi and sashimi includes rolls and specialties, while Zuma's signature dishes include things like roasted lobster with shiso ponzu butter, rib eye steak, and a rice hot pot with wild mushrooms, black truffle and Japanese vegetables.
+The robata grill offers fish, prawns, king crab, spicy lamb and Wagyu beef, among other choices.

 Estiatorio Milos features fine Greek food, and that includes incredibly fresh seafood.
 The seafood is sourced from around the world and prepared flavorfully in a Mediterranean style.
 Guests will find signature dishes like the grilled octopus, which comes with chickpeas from Santorini, capers, sea fennel and kritamo.
 The prized Loup de Mer is another Estiatorio Milos signature dish, with the fish cooked in sea salt and finished with extra virgin olive oil and capers.
 Guests can also enjoy a raw bar or one of the many selections of fish, shellfish or octopus.
 Lamb and beef are also available.
 A serene, beautifully designed interior complements the memorable food.

 With its refined Chinese cuisine and an elegant, stylish setting, Wing Lei is one of the city's best restaurants.
 In the first Las Vegas editions of the Michelin Guide (2008, 2009), Wing Lei was recognized with one star, making it the only Chinese restaurant in North America to receive this distinction.
 In 2013, it was awarded the prestigious Four Stars award from Forbes Travel Guide.
 Guests can dine on a variety of mouthwatering menu options, including the Imperial Peking Duck, carved tableside.
-Other delectable dishes include the Wok-Fried Maine Lobster, served with scallions, ginger and a sherry sauce; the Sweet & Sour Pork, served with golden pineapples, onions and heirloom bell peppers; and the Garlic Beef Tenderloin, served with heirloom bell peppers, sugar peas, mushrooms and black pepper sauce.
+Other delectable dishes include the Wok-Fried Maine Lobster, served with scallions, ginger and a sherry sauce; crispy pork with sweet and sour sauce, served with pineapples, onions and heirloom bell peppers; and the Garlic Beef Tenderloin, served with heirloom bell peppers, sugar peas, mushrooms and black pepper sauce.

 At the award-winning Picasso, Executive Chef Julian Serrano's menu is inspired by the regional cuisine of France and Spain where Pablo Picasso spent much of his life.
-Menu choices include courses like poached oysters, big eye tuna tartare, sauteed medallions of deer and roasted Maine lobster.
+Menu choices include courses like poached oysters, warm quail salad, big eye tuna tartare, sauteed medallions of deer and roasted Maine lobster.
 To complement Serrano's impeccable cuisine, the restaurant boasts a wine cellar stocked with more than 1,500 selections from the finest vineyards.
-Picasso masterpieces as well as a collection of his charming ceramic pieces adorn the dining room, creating a complete Picasso experience.
-Guests may also enjoy Serrano's renowned fare outdoors while taking in the beauty of the dancing Fountains of Bellagio on Picasso's patio.
+Picasso masterpieces, including a collection of his charming ceramic pieces, adorn the dining room to create a complete Picasso experience.
+Guests may also enjoy Serrano's renowned fare outdoors while taking in the beauty of the Fountains of Bellagio on Picasso's patio.

-NoMad Restaurant is located at the NoMad Hotel, the exclusive hotel-within-a-hotel at Park MGM, one of the newest spots on the Las Vegas Strip in 2019.
+NoMad Library is located at the NoMad Hotel, the exclusive hotel-within-a-hotel at Park MGM.
 The menu here is filled with refreshed American classics, but the atmosphere has European touches.
 The decor here imitates a library, adding to a plush ambiance that pairs well with the food.
 Look for dishes for the table, like the Le Grand Plateau, a selection of raw seafood, or the steak tartare prepared tableside with filet mignon.
-Other appetizers include Oysters Madison, Foie Gras Torchon, caviar, gazpacho and beets, although selections vary throughout the year.
-For entrees, diners will find vegetarian dishes, fish, pork, beef and other seasonal selections.
-The NoMad's signature dish for two is the NoMad Roast Chicken, stuffed with foie gras, black truffle and brioche.
+Other appetizers include Oysters Madison, foie gras mousse, crab cakes and fried artichokes, although selections vary throughout the year.
+For entrees, diners will find vegetarian dishes, fish, lobster, beef and other seasonal selections.
+The NoMad's signature dish for two is the NoMad Roast Chicken, stuffed with foie gras and black truffle.